 Homeless individuals are another population within the county that commonly lacks transportation services.
 Yakima County conducts a Point-In-Time (P.I.T.) survey to determine the number of people who fall into the homeless category.
-In 2021, the Point In-Time survey captured the top five reported causes of homelessness to include 1) Eviction/Loss of Housing, 2) job loss, 3) family crisis 4) alcohol/drug abuse, and 5) unable to pay rent/mortgage
+In 2021, the Point In-Time survey

 Per Yakima County's 2021 P.I.T.
-Report, a partnered effort by the county's Department of Human Services and the Homeless Network of Yakima County;
+Report, a partnered effort by the county's Department of Human Services and the Homeless Network of Yakima County.